stevepolitodesign/rails-authentication-from-scratch/README.md

 > **What's Going On Here?**
 >
-> -  We add `param: :password_reset_token` as a [named route parameter](https://guides.rubyonrails.org/routing.html#overriding-named-route-parameters) to the so that we can identify users by their `password_reset_token` and not `id`.
+> -  We add `param: :password_reset_token` as a [named route parameter](https://guides.rubyonrails.org/routing.html#overriding-named-route-parameters) to the route so that we can identify users by their `password_reset_token` and not `id`.
 This is similar to what we did with the confirmations routes, and ensures a user cannot be identified by their ID.

 3. Build forms.